gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/qemu.md

 ## Prerequisites

-Before being able to use QEMU with the GNU ARM Eclipse plug-ins, you must separately install:
+Before being able to use QEMU with the GNU MCU Eclipse plug-ins, you must separately install:

 * the QEMU debugging plug-in
 * the GDB debugger (client) application, as part of a GNU toolchain
-* the GNU ARM Eclipse QEMU.
+* the GNU MCU Eclipse QEMU.

 If you did not do it yet, please follow the instructions in the [QEMU install]({{ site.baseurl }}/qemu/install/) page and return when completed.